-As crazy as an individual VC making $200m from Zoom is, the CEO on paper made 44x more than the VC partners themselves in this case (Zoom).
+As crazy as an individual VC making $400m from Zoom is, the CEO on paper made 44x more than the VC partners themselves in this case (Zoom).

 And working much, much harder.
 Working 80 hours a week, for a decade, sweating it every day, taking insane risk in the early days.
 Bearing the burden to hit every quarter, every year, forever.
 That’s a lot harder than writing a check and coming to a few board meetings.